conda/conda/docs/source/dev-guide/techspec-solver-state.md

     > spec.name is being modified by inclusion in specs_to_add, we don't set `target`, since we
     > *want* the solver to modify/update that package.
     >
-    > TLDR: when working with MatchSpec objects,
+    > TL;DR: when working with MatchSpec objects,
     >  - to minimize the version change, set MatchSpec(name=name, target=prec.dist_str())
     >  - to freeze the package, set all the components of MatchSpec individually
 * if the `spec` object does not have an adjective, it should be assumed it's being added to the